DanielOaks/ircv3-specifications/extensions/resume.md

 #### `RESUMED` Message
 This message is sent by the server to indicate that another client has reconnected:

-    :nick!olduser@oldhost RESUMED <host> [timestamp]
+    :nick!user@oldhost RESUMED <host> [timestamp]

-`<nick>`, `<olduser>`, and `<oldhost>` indicate the client that has reconnected, and are the details of the old client. `<host>` indicates the reconnecting client's new hostname, and the receiving client MUST process this information as they would a regular [`CHGHOST`](https://ircv3.net/specs/extensions/chghost-3.2.html) message. `<timestamp>`, if given, is a timestamp of the form described above which indicates the last message received by the reconnecting clent.
+`<nick>` and `<oldhost>` indicate the client that has reconnected, and are the details of the old client. `<host>` indicates the reconnecting client's new hostname, and the receiving client MUST process this information as they would from a regular [`CHGHOST`](https://ircv3.net/specs/extensions/chghost-3.2.html) message. `<timestamp>`, if given, is a timestamp of the form described above which indicates the last message received by the reconnecting clent.

 Upon receiving a `RESUMED` message, clients SHOULD display in some way that the given user has reconnected (as message history may have been lost and the users' chat may have been interrupted).
 If `<timestamp>` is given, clients SHOULD use this to display how much message history seems to have been lost.